 The Latest on Remote Worker Carbon Emissions

-Commuter-related carbon emissions dropped when companies shifted to remote work during the COVID-19 pandemic.
+Commuter-related carbon emissions dropped when companies shifted to remote work during the COVID-19 pandemic; based on this evidence, many have enthused about how working from home reduces carbon footprints.
 But remote workers’ behavior is changing.
 Moving out of urban centers into larger houses, heating and cooling those homes throughout the workday, and eschewing public transportation in favor of personal vehicles may offset gains associated with driving fewer commuter miles, especially for higher-paid workers.

 A US-focused report from the Becker Friedman Institute for Economics at the University of Chicago concluded that the higher the average wage of a profession, the more likely it is that the work involved can be done remotely.
 These well-paid knowledge workers tend to have larger carbon footprints due to the heating and cooling of larger homes—even if they use clean energy, according to research co-authored by Joshua Newell, a professor at the School for Environment and Sustainability at the University of Michigan.

 “We found that the level of income of a household really drives carbon emissions, and a lot of that is attributed to the size of the home,” Newell tells Staffing.com.
 “In fact, it can outweigh the cleanliness of the regional grid that might supply electricity for that home.”
-For example, heating and cooling a large home in California, which has a relatively clean energy production industry, can still result in higher emissions than heating and cooling a smaller home in a coal-powered state like West Virginia, he says.
+For example, heating and cooling a large home in California, which has a relatively clean energy production industry, can still result in a higher average carbon footprint per employee than heating and cooling a smaller home in a coal-powered state like West Virginia, he says.

 Suburbanites also rely on cars much more than city dwellers do and take public transportation less often.
 And flexible schedules mean remote workers may take more short, local car trips during the day—to grab coffee, pick up the kids, or run an errand.
 One 2020 study in California, for example, found a 26% increase in car trips per day by people who worked from home.
 Although they drive fewer total miles because they don’t commute, their shorter local trips can exceed the carbon emissions of longer journeys because cars are less efficient when parked and started repeatedly.

 The experts we spoke to acknowledged that accounting for a company’s remote work carbon footprint is a challenge.
 Formal sustainability reporting categorizes emissions into three scopes that cover direct and indirect emissions from physical facilities, equipment, heating, cooling, electricity usage, product distribution, and the end-of-life treatment of products.
-But there is no formal guidance from the US Environmental Protection Agency (EPA) around where and how remote worker emissions should be accounted for.
+But there is no formal guidance from the US Environmental Protection Agency (EPA) around where and how work from home emissions should be accounted for.

-Creating a Plan to Address Remote Work Carbon Footprints
+Creating a Plan to Address Remote Work Climate Change

 A recent survey by Reuters of 20 major corporations that embrace remote work found that only half had attempted to estimate the emissions associated with remote workers, and even fewer had attempted to mitigate or offset the impact.